PrernaKukreti/export-file-system/README.md

 ## Future functionalities
 - Implementation of the export functionality via excel sheet.
-- Disabling the selection for the files with status other than `available` to avoid disclaimer
 - Service implementation to get the actual file details